-Scrapie surveillance meets the general requirements for countries that are historically free from scrapie, in accordance with the OIE Terrestrial Animal Health Code Chapter 14.9.
-It targets neurological cases and also includes sampling of fallen and casualty slaughter sheep (see below) and, for the first time in 2020-21, goats.
+Scrapie surveillance meets the general requirements for countries that are historically free from scrapie, in accordance with the WOAH Terrestrial Animal Health Code Chapter 14.9.
+It targets neurological cases and also includes sampling of fallen and casualty slaughter sheep (see below) and goats.